 Change 10.3.5 as follows:

-A When TXOP duration-based RTS is disabled, a STA using the DCF or EDCA(#7873) shall use an RTS/CTS exchange for individually addressed frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
+A When TXOP duration-based RTS is disabled, a STA using the DCF or EDCA(#7873) shall use an RTS/CTS exchange to protect the transmission of(#13056) individually addressed frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
 When TXOP duration-based RTS is enabled, a non-AP HE STA using EDCA shall use an RTS/CTS exchange as defined in 27.2.1 (TXOP duration-based RTS/CTS)(#4773, #5556).
-A STA may also use an RTS/CTS exchange for individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.26 (Protection mechanisms)).
+A STA may also use an RTS/CTS exchange to protect the transmission of(#13056) individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.26 (Protection mechanisms)).
 Otherwise a STA using the DCF shall not use the RTS/CTS exchange.

 (…existing texts …)